lorcaheeney/regex-lexer/README.md

 ...
 ```
 ### Reading your results
-The `lexer` function returns an instance of the `results_t` struct.The fields of said struct and `token_t' struct which is used within the results can be seen below:
+The `lexer` function returns an instance of the `results_t` struct.The fields of said struct and `token_t` struct which is used within the results can be seen below:
 ```c
 typedef struct {
 	token_t * toks;